 Additionally, students may naturally choose to use online forums for course-wide discussions (e.g., Group lists or chats) to discuss concepts in the course.
 However, collaboration on individual graded assignments is strictly prohibited unless otherwise stated.
 Examples of prohibited collaboration include: asking classmates for answers on quizzes, asking for answers for your Excursion Reports in which you did not participate, etc. Please visit the Office of Undergraduate Studies' full list of campus-wide policies and reach out if you have questions.
 That said, we strongly encourage you to collaborate or help each other out on other assignments.
 If you ever feel pressured to comply with someone else's academic integrity violation, please reach out to us straight away.
-Also, if you are ever unclear about acceptable levels of collaboration that are acceptable for each graded exercise.
+Also, if you are ever unclear about acceptable levels of collaboration, please ask!
+To help you avoid unintentional violations, the following table lists levels of collaboration that are acceptable for each graded exercise.
 Each assignment will contain more specific information regarding acceptable levels of collaboration.

-OPEN NOTES USE BOOK LEARN GATHER CONTENT With AI ASK FRIENDS WORK IN GROUPS Quizzes \checkmark Final Quiz Online Discussion Questions ✓ if specified ✓ if specified ✓ if specified ✓ if specified ✓ if specified In-Class Projects \checkmark \checkmark ✓ if specified \checkmark \checkmark Excursion Report \checkmark \checkmark \checkmark \checkmark \checkmark "Visions of the Future" Team Presentations \checkmark \checkmark \checkmark \checkmark \checkmark ePortfolio Maintenance \checkmark \checkmark \checkmark \checkmark 3-Semester Review Reflection Essay ~ ✓ with regards to format & upload
+OPEN NOTES USE BOOK LEARN GATHER CONTENT With AI ASK FRIENDS WORKIN Quizzes \checkmark Homework \checkmark \checkmark \checkmark Online Discussion Questions ✓ if specified ✓ if specified ✓ if specified ✓ if specified ✓ if specified In-Class Projects \checkmark \checkmark ✓ if specified ✓ if specified \checkmark Team Project \checkmark \checkmark \checkmark \checkmark \checkmark Excursion Report \checkmark \checkmark \checkmark \checkmark \checkmark Reflection Essay \checkmark ✓ with regards to format & upload